Data controller: Sarah-Jane Manarin

-Your information will be shared internally, including with the Coda Falconry team.
+Your information will be shared internally, including with the Coda Falconry Ltd team.

 The Company shares your data with third parties where required by law, where it is necessary in order to administer the working relationship with you or where we have another legitimate interest in doing so.
 The following services are carried out by third-party service providers: administration.
 The Company may also share your data with other third parties, for example, in the context of a sale of some or all of its business.
 In those circumstances, the data will be subject to confidentiality arrangements.

 The Company will not transfer your data to countries outside the European Economic Area.

 The Company takes the security of your data seriously.
-The Company has internal policies and controls in place to prevent your data being lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.
+The Company has internal policies and controls in place to prevent your data from being lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.
 Details of these measures are available on request.